Bijayalaxmihtml/Kunskapskontroll1/README.md

 # Kunskapskontroll1
-First assignment for the knowledge test assignment files will be stored in this repository
+First assignment for the **data science** knowledge test assignment files will be stored in this repository.
+This is set as public reposity as per the assignment requirement and anyone can download the code locally.
+To run the code one can use Visual source code editor alongwith Python, Jupyter plugin extensions.

 **Description**
 This is a project to test the knowledge in the areas of testing, logging and scheduling a task.
 The language used here is Python and the database used is SQLite.
 Test file has been created using PyTest